Tskit for phylogenetics#

 multi_ts.draw_svg()

-For the left hand side of the genome we lack information about the ancestry of node 4, but for the right hand side we know this information.
-The result is to generate 2 trees in the tree sequence, which differ only in the presence of absence of a single branch.
-We do not have to separately store the entire tree on the right: all the edges that are shared between trees are stored only once.
+For the left-hand side of the genome, we lack information about the ancestry of node 4, but for the right-hand side, we know this information.
+This generates two trees in the tree sequence, which differ only in the presence or absence of a single branch.
+We do not have to store the entire tree on the right separately: all the edges that are shared between trees are stored only once.

 The rest of the tskit tutorials will lead you through the concepts involved with storing and analysing sequences of many correlated trees.
 For a simple introduction, you might want to start with What is a tree sequence?.